Stan Musial

 Nonetheless, with the 15-1 final score, Gibson earned his 10th win of the season, holding the Mets to just three hits as he worked around six walks.
 He struck out four.

-After the game, Musial posed for photos with his wife Lil and daughter Janet, who were accompanying him to New York and Washington, D.C., where Musial would play in the all-star game.
+After the game, Musial posed for photos with his wife Lil and daughter Janet, who were accompanying him to New York and Washington, D.C. for the all-star game.
 Lil and Janet were only at the game after Lil turned down an offer to take a boat ride around Manhattan Island.[5]
 Musial also took time to sign autographs for a Little League team that came down to the field.[6]

 With his 3-for-4 performance, Musial entered the all-star break with a .333 average and 12 home runs.
 He finished the year with a .330 average, 19 homers, and 82 RBIs.